 The Norway Spruce is faster growing at 30-60cm per year and will thrive in all except very shallow soils developing into a large conifer of 35 metres or more if left to develop.
 It is seen frequently as a commercial Christmas tree species, and as a forest tree used for timber and paper production.

 The Nordmann Fir (also known as the Caucasian fir) is also a large conifer but slower growing at 20-30cm per year.
 The glossy dark green needle like foliage is wider and flatter than the Norway spruce and is arranged in symmetrical tiers.
 The timber is used for construction timber and paper production.

 Our young Christmas trees are ideal for growing into ornamental trees or as windbreaks, shelterbelts and game cover, or of course as a home-grown supply of Christmas trees.

 We supply them as young bare rooted saplings available in the natural dormant season from November until April.
-We offer free delivery on orders over £50 (ex VAT) together with generous quantity discounts and our wholesale packs have further discounts of up to 20%, and still with free delivery!
+We offer free delivery on orders over £50 (ex VAT) together with generous quantity discounts.

 If you have any questions about our young Christmas tree saplings or any other plants in our range please do give our experienced sales team a call on 01580 765600.